 The benefits of using a bot to do specific tasks – the list of possibilities is long – exceeds the time- and cost-saving benefits of executing the task, too.
 For example, when a bot does work, it can be 100% compliant with requirements.
 What’s more, its work can be easily traced and audited.
 Bots can also be easily scaled up or down to meet demand.

 In today’s era of super-low unemployment, many U.S. companies are also turning to RPA as a workforce solution strategy.
 In fact, 67% of CIOs report planning to use automation “to remove the need for additional headcount,” according to the 2018 CIO Survey by KPMG and Harvey Nash.

 Consider these questions:

-If you answered yes to one or more of these questions, you should explore whether Robotic Process Automation (RPA) technology could be saving your company time, money and the challenges that come with inaccurate work.
+If you answered yes to one or more of these questions, you should explore whether Robotic Process Automation (RPA).
+The easy-to-deploy technology could be saving your company time, money and the challenges that come with inaccurate work.

 Vigilant offers a 1-2 day workshop to identify opportunities for automation and outline the improvements RPA could have on your business.
 Here’s how it works:

 1Vigilant provides a preliminary consultation workshop to identify 1-3 tasks appropriate for RPA automation, along with a complete Justification of Investment document that outlines the scope and timeline of an RPA project, along with the expected ROI.

 2After a decision is made to proceed, Vigilant’s consultants conduct an in-depth assessment of the first process to be automated.
 This phase includes an examination of the business applications and systems being used during execution of the task, interviews with key business resources, and an assessment of any underlying technology.